Please note that the printed version of this page will include opening times and other useful information for each property/event.

 51 Priory Street, Colchester, Essex, CO1 2QB

 Built in 1837 and designed by John Joseph Scholes, a leading Roman Catholic architect and scholar, this church was the first post-reformation Catholic Parish Church in Colchester.
 Built in white brick in the Norman style, without a tower but with Gothic style turrets.
 The wide interior consisting of Norman columns.
 Early 20th century extensions, and a new chapel in 1987.
 Stained glass windows.
-On Thursday there will be a sacred painting exhibition and talk by the artist.
-On Friday there will be a talk on St Helena.
-On Saturday thre will be tours, talks, an art exhibiton and organ recital.
+On Thursday there will be a talk and exhibition on '12 Scenes of Colchester'.
+On Friday there will be a talk on Church art and sculpture.
+On Saturday the theme will be remembrance of regiments lost.

 Access Information: Wheelchair access to church, tea rooms and toilets.